How we fit into the NHS Structure

 Organisations who help us make decisions

-NHS Improvement - is responsible for overseeing foundation trusts and NHS trusts, as well as independent providers that provide NHS-funded care.
+NHS England and NHS Improvement - is responsible for overseeing foundation trusts and NHS trusts, as well as independent providers that provide NHS-funded care.

 Healthwatch - responsible for providing advice on the views of local organisations and service users.